NikUstimenko/acoustotreams/docs/tmatrix.rst

 =======

-It's possible to calculate the acoustic T-matrix of a single sphere with the method :meth:`~acoutreams.AcousticTMatrix.sphere`.
+It's possible to calculate the acoustic T-matrix of a single sphere with the method :meth:`~acoustotreams.AcousticTMatrix.sphere`.
 We start by defining the relevant parameters for our calculation and creating the acoustic T-matrices themselves.

 .. literalinclude:: examples/sphere.py
    :language: python
    :lines: 7-12

-Here we define a material using the class :meth:`~acoutreams.AcousticMaterial`.
+Here we define a material using the class :meth:`~acoustotreams.AcousticMaterial`.
 To create an instance of this class, we pass three arguments: mass density, longitudinal speed of sound, and transverse speed of sound.
 The acoustic material parameters can be complex.
 The imaginary part of the density must be